 “Odessa” was the American codename for a suspected underground Nazi escape program called the Organisation der ehemaligen SS-Angehörigen (“Organization of Former SS Members”).
-Historians doubt the organization ever existed.
-Efforts to escape prosecution and find safe haven in South America were probably more ad hoc.
+Historians doubt the organization existed.
+Attempts to escape prosecution and find safe haven in South America were probably more ad hoc.

 In Ira Levin’s The Boys from Brazil (1976), Dr. Josef Mengele and other Nazis have fled to Brazil, but they haven’t given up.
 Their plan is to clone Hitler and make another attempt at world domination.
 Gregory Peck stars as Mengele in the 1978 film adaptation.